Skip to content

 sudo apt upgrade

 Now after running the above command, we can proceed to install other Linux programs as required.
 But do remember not all Linux apps will work on Chrome OS Flex.
 I have tried installing various browsers and they do work.
-Apps like VLC player, Libre Office, and Zoom does work as well.
+Apps like VLC player, Libre Office, and Zoom do work as well.

 sudo apt install (program-name)